10/13/15

 Then I went and got a big bowl out the cabinet and filled that sucker slap up with more beans and potatoes.
 And then I went to town on them.

 When something tastes as good as these did, you don’t miss your window.
+You put everything else aside and eat that one thing that's just so perfect.

-This can also be made with canned green beans.
+This recipe can also be made with canned green beans.
 It's not quite as good but I never met a pot of beans I didn't like so I think they're delicious too!

-Southern Style Green Beans & Potatoes - Fresh green beans and potatoes cooked low and slow the Southern way with bacon and onion - recipe includes both stove-top and crock pot instructions.
+Southern-Style Green Beans & Potatoes!
+Fresh green beans and potatoes cooked low and slow the Southern way with bacon and onion - recipe includes both stove-top and crock pot instructions.

 Speaking of canned green beans... y'all ever heard the expression "cook the can out of the beans"?
 This is something we always did and I swear it makes a difference.
 Something about this changes the flavor of the beans and gets rid of that "canned", artificial flavor.